a. A "lightning war" (blitzkrieg) collapses in

 average for January and February 1941, a clear indication of the

 confrontation between maritime and continental conditions.
-That continued
+That

-still being regarded as mild
+was pleasant, December still being regarded as mild

 , the German army was quickly confronted with three weather phases.
-The

 troubles were nothing compared to those faced once autumn rains